 Estimated Hours of Sunshine per Day

 We calculate sunshine hours per day using our past forecast data.
 For July expect the sun to shine for an average of 14 hours per day.
 This represents the average number of hours in the daytime that the sun is visible and not obscured by cloud e.g. the average number of hours the sun is actually out and shining.
 Note we calculate hours of sunshine per day using our past forecast data, not observation data, thus it is an estimate and not actual.

 The average daily wind speed in July has been around 7 km/h, that’s the equivalent to about 4 mph, or 4 knots.
 In recent years the maximum sustained wind speed has reached 85 km/h, that’s the equivalent of around 53 mph, or 46 knots.

 On average the month of July is not affected by foggy conditions.

 SWIMMING AND WATER TEMPERATURE

 The temperature of water an individual will feel comfortable in is very much personal preference.
 What feels unbearably cold to one person for a swim might be fine for another.
 We have created our own Swimming Water Temperature Index offering a guide to water temperature and comfort levels for swimming;

-In June, for the nearest coastal location, the temperature of the sea averages around 22°C, that's 72° Fahrenheit.
-Our index indicates for swimming this is considered fairly warm and should be enjoyed by most, though some people may still find it a little too cool for their liking.
+In July, for the nearest coastal location, the temperature of the sea averages around 25°C, that's 77° Fahrenheit.
+Our index indicates for swimming this is considered warm and would be enjoyed by all, even those who are more likely to suggest the water was ‘too cold’ for a swim.

 YEARLY TRENDS: WEATHER AVERAGES & EXTREMES